grokify/gomysql/README.md

 # MySQLVars

-`mysqlvars` is a simple CLI app to dump the contentes of `SHOW VARIABLES` for MySQL.
+`mysqlvars` is a simple CLI app to dump the contents of `SHOW VARIABLES` for MySQL.

 It writes to `STDOUT` which can be piped to a file.